c-git/c-git.github.io/content/misc/pdf_garbled/index.md

 ## Use [@Voice Aloud Reader](https://play.google.com/store/apps/details?id=com.hyperionics.avar)

-- Pros: Directly does text to speach once completed
+- Pros: Directly does text to speech once completed
 - Cons:
   - Must plug into to charger to do multiple pages
   - Must use mobile device
   - Not easily able to copy and paste

 ## Use online service